Letractively/kay-framework/docs/source/tutorial.rst

   * jinja2 library (install with easy_install jinja2)
   * ipython (recommended)

-If you install python25 from macports, you also need to install following:

-  * py25-hashlib
-  * py25-socket-ssl
-  * py25-pil
-  * py25-ipython (recommended)

 If you retreive Kay from the repository, you need to install also:

   * mercurial